robertsfynn/portfolio/src/pages/artifier.md

 ---
-title: "Budget Tracker"
+title: 'Artifier'
-technologies: ["Javascript", "HTML"]
-description: "The designer knows he has reached perfection not when he has nothing to add, but when there is nothing to remove."
+technologies: ['Gatsby', 'Netlify CMS']
+description: 'Landing Page for a record label with animations, integrated into Netlify CMS.'
-preview: "budget-tracker.info"
+preview: 'artifier.de'
-previewImage: "../images/budget-tracker.png"
+previewImage: '../images/artifier.png'
-featuredImages: ["../images/1152x740.png", "../images/1152x740_2.jpg"]
+featuredImages: ['../images/1152x740.png', '../images/1152x740_2.jpg']
+item: 2
 ---

 The designer must be an interpreter, and real and virtual needs must anticipate those questions of people that they do not think, and suddenly opened in the already created objects.